 The last day was the toughest hike of 39 km (24 miles) with sections of steep elevation.
 Luckily the scenery was so breathtaking that Elyssa didn’t notice how exhausted she was until coming over the mountain to the final stop in Bilbao- the largest city on the Camino de Norte- home of the first transporter bridge, thriving culture and historic architecture, as well as the 2018 European City of the Year winner.

-Elyssa spent her last night exploring the city, taking tours of some of the historic churches and gathering stamps for her credencial, then working on projects to catch up on client requests while the rest of the group talked and laughed their way through cooking dinner at the hostel.
+Elyssa spent her last night exploring the city, taking tours of some of the historic churches and gathering stamps for her credencial.
+At night working on projects to catch up on client requests while the rest of the group talked and laughed their way through cooking dinner at the hostel.
 She joined them late to enjoy one last meal with her new friends, exchanging tales of favorite parts of the trip, and promises to keep in touch.

 Elyssa’s expedition shows that with this type of working environment, one can’t help but be happier and healthier, exploring the world, and enjoying life.
 Working remotely is slowly becoming more accepted in the corporate world and we hope to see more people living and working in a way that keeps the human spirit alive, and out of cubicles.